 | Band 6 | More than £20m | £303,450 |

-Three operational points sit underneath the table.
-First, the value tested is the open-market value at the most recent five-yearly revaluation date (currently 1 April 2022) or the acquisition date if the dwelling was bought after that.
-Second, the charge is a flat per-band amount, not a marginal-rate calculation; a dwelling valued at £2,000,001 attracts the £32,200 band 3 charge, while one at £1,999,999 attracts the £9,450 band 2 charge, with no slice or taper between them.
-Third, the bands are per dwelling, not per portfolio.
-A company holding multiple sub-threshold dwellings is outside ATED entirely; the same company holding one supra-threshold dwelling is in scope only for that dwelling.
+Three points decide which charge applies to you.
+The value tested is the open-market value at the most recent five-yearly revaluation date (currently 1 April 2022), or the acquisition date if you bought the dwelling after that.
+The charge is a flat per-band amount, not a marginal-rate calculation, so the band 3 figure of £32,200 applies in full to a £2,000,001 dwelling while a £1,999,999 dwelling stays in band 2 on the lower £9,450 charge, with no slice or taper between the two.
+And the bands are tested per dwelling, not per portfolio: hold a clutch of sub-threshold dwellings and you are outside ATED entirely, but hold one dwelling above its band threshold and you are in scope for that dwelling alone.

 How the Annual Charge Is Indexed: The CPI Mechanic